yerodin/bashGPT/README.md

 # bashGPT

-A command-not-found handler which uses chatGPT to figure out what the command would do.
+A command-not-found handler which uses chatGPT to figure out what the command would do and executes it.

 command-not-found taken from debian repos, should work with debian and ubuntu